 - CAMPUS LIFE

 The collections are accessible to multiple simultaneous users, both on and off campus, and are ideal to use for classes.
-These ebooks can be used for courses in Spring 2019, Summer 2019, or for the next academic year (Fall 2019- Spring 2020) or beyond.
-Titles can also be used this semester.
+These ebooks can be used for courses in Fall 2019, Spring, Summer, Fall 2020, or beyond.

 Books at JSTOR contains over 32,000 ebooks, published prior to 2016, from 42 publishers.
 The strength of the collection is in the humanities and social sciences, with some science content.
 JSTOR ebook chapters are DRM (Digital Rights Management) free, and allow for multiple simultaneous use, PDF downloads, and printing.

-Books on Project Muse includes approximately 10,000 ebooks published from 2015 through June 2019 by university and scholarly presses in the humanities and social sciences.
+Books on Project Muse includes approximately 10,000 high quality ebooks published from 2015 through June 2020 by university and scholarly presses in the humanities and social sciences.
 Titles are DRM free, and allow for multiple simultaneous use and unlimited printing and downloading.

 If you have questions about this project, please contact: